mozilla-lockbox/mozilla-lockbox.github.io/architecture/sync.md

             - If the remote record is marked as "deleted" and there eis no existing stable record, discard the incoming remote change (and delete any existing `pending` "remote" record).
             - If there is an existing stable record, and its `encrypted` value exactly matches the incoming remote record, disregard the incoming remote change (and delete any existing `pending` remote record); the `last_modified` value of the stable collection's record is updated to match the remote record before the remote record is discarded.
             - If there is an existing stable record but its `encrypted` value does not exactly match the incoming remote record, treat the remote change as an "update".
-            - If there is no existing stable record iin the targeted collection, treat the remote change as an "add".
+            - If there is no existing stable record in the targeted collection, treat the remote change as an "add".

         3. The "remote" change record is inserted/updated into the `pending` collection.